lokeuei/slate/source/includes/_soapcommittax.md

 </CommitTaxResult>
 ```

 CommitTax is only necessary if you need to temporarily store your documents in the Avalara database in a Posted state and later commit the documents.
 This will require successive calls to GetTax, PostTax and CommitTax.
-See <a href="/api-docs/designing-your-integration/posttax-and-committax">Committing Documents</a> for more details.
+See <a href="http://developer.avalara.com/api-docs/designing-your-integration/posttax-and-committax" target="_parent">Committing Documents</a> for more details.

 ### CommitTax Request